 Everyone loves ice cream!
 It’s the currency of love and there really is nothing like a bit of chilly sweetness to cool you down on a hot summer’s day.
-These days there are all sorts of variations of the iced treat, including low sugar variations, milk-free versions and fruity sorbets.
+These days there are all sorts of variations of the iced treat, including low sugar variations, milk-free versions, and fruity sorbets.
 Come winter, rain or typhoon, every day is an ice cream day.
-Since ice cream cravings are not to be taken lightly, we’ve prepared a special (and well-researched, burp!) list of Macau’s best ice cream spots!
+Since ice cream cravings are not to be taken lightly, we’ve prepared a special (and well-researched) list of Macau’s best ice cream spots!

 (See featured image above)